Skip to main content

 The Endocrine System Your Personal Communication Network

-Think of as a highly sophisticated wireless network.
+Think of your endocrine system as a highly sophisticated wireless network.
 Glands like the thyroid, adrenals, pituitary, and gonads are the broadcast towers.
 Hormones are the data packets, targeted messages that travel through the bloodstream to specific cellular receptors.
 Testosterone, estrogen, progesterone, cortisol, and thyroid hormones are some of the most critical messengers in this network.

 When this system is in balance, the signals are clear, and the body functions with seamless efficiency.
 You feel energetic, resilient, and mentally sharp.
 Your sleep is restorative, your mood is stable, and your body composition reflects a healthy metabolic state.